formly-js/angular-formly-templates-material/README.md

 Material Design Templates for [Angular-Formly](http://angular-formly.com).
 Modern & flexible forms configured easily in a JSON object.

+## Add Angular Formly

-**Angular Formly is not part of Atmosphere.
-You have to add it manually**
+There is no official Angular Formly package in Atmosphere so you have to add it manually.

 ## Install